LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

 ### Task 3 - Review Message Headers to Identify Mail Flow Issues

 In the prior task, you identified that our test email landed in your junk email folder.
-In this task, we will review the message headers using the Message Header Analyzer and verify whether or not this behavior was caused by the Anti-spam policy we modified back in task 1.
+In this task, we'll review the message headers using the Message Header Analyzer and verify whether or not this behavior was caused by the Anti-spam policy we modified back in task 1.

 1. You should still be logged into **LON-CL1** from the prior task with the **Mail - MOD Administrator - Outlook** tab open inside of Microsoft Edge; if necessary, log back into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**.

-2. While still logged into **Outlook** as the **MOD Administrator** click back into the **Junk Email** folder if you have navigated away from it.
+2. While still logged into **Outlook** as the **MOD Administrator** click back into the **Junk Email** folder if you've navigated away from it.

     The Email received from the prior task should still be the **Junk Email** Folder.